OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 # The packet acquisition module reads packets from the network.

 # The decode module decodes the packets and the stream application
-layer performs its job here.
-The stream application layer has three
+application layer has three tasks:
-tasks:

 ::